senthalan2/react-native-rdservice-fingerprintscanner/README.md

 You can use `AVAILABLE_PACKAGES` for `PACKAGE_NAME`.

-`Note`: Call the `captureFinger` method after receiving a response from the `getDeviceInfo` method.
-Calling `captureFinger` before `getDeviceInfo` will only return an error in the catch block [(refer to the example code)](https://github.com/senthalan2/react-native-rdservice-fingerprintscanner/blob/main/example/App.tsx).
-Call the `openFingerPrintScanner` method only after the `isDriverFound` method returns true; if the driver is not found, `openFingerPrintScanner` will return a driver not found error.
-The two methods `isDriverFound` and `openFingerPrintScanner` are used to locate the selected RD Service, which is passed as an argument (device driver package name) to these methods.
-The [AadhaarFaceRD](https://play.google.com/store/apps/details?id=in.gov.uidai.facerd&hl=en) app must be installed to use the `captureFace` method.
+## 📝 Usage Notes

+- Always call `captureFinger` after receiving a response from `getDeviceInfo`.
+  - Calling it before will result in an error in the catch block.[(refer to the example code)](https://github.com/senthalan2/react-native-rdservice-fingerprintscanner/blob/main/example/App.tsx)

+- Only call `openFingerPrintScanner` after `getIsDriverFound` returns true.
+  - If the driver is not found, `openFingerPrintScanner` will return a “driver not found” error.

+- The methods `getIsDriverFound` and `openFingerPrintScanner` are used to locate the selected RD Service.
+  - Pass the device driver package name as an argument to these methods.

+- The [AadhaarFaceRD](https://play.google.com/store/apps/details?id=in.gov.uidai.facerd&hl=en) app must be installed to use the `captureFace` method.

-## Response JSON Object
+## 📄 Response JSON Object

 `getDeviceInfo()` Method Reponse